jakeblaxon/graphql-join/README.md

 Join types together in your schema purely with SDL.
 Let GraphQL-Join handle the rest.

+*Warning*: This library is new and is still evolving.
+Breaking changes will occur.
+Use it at your own risk.

 ## Example

 Say you have a GraphQL schema that looks like the following: